 |Previous College:||Central MIssouri (1994)|

 Moreno had a pair of stints as an assistant coach at his alma mater, Central Missouri.
 He was there for the 2012-13 season, working with the cross country programs and the distance/middle distance runners in track.
-Moreno helped the teams claim a national qualifier in cross country and four All-conference honorees this season.
+Moreno helped the teams claim a national qualifier in cross country and four All-conference honorees.
 His previous time at UCM was from 2000-04, where the team had a pair of All-Americans and a total of 25 individuals claimed MIAA All-Conference honors.

 A graduate of Central Missouri, Moreno had a distinguished career for the Mules.
 He was a four-year letterman in both cross country and track and field.
 Moreno claimed All-MIAA honors 10 times in his career.
 He was a part of the 1993 cross country team that placed fifth nationally and was later inducted into the UCM Athletic Hall of Fame.

 Moreno earned his degree in Business Administration-Management from Central Missouri in December of 1994.
 He also earned his Master’s degree in Educational Technology from UCM in August of 2001.